javajosh/simpatico/stree3.md

   }

   /**
-   * Return a representation of the n-arry tree as [value, parentIndex].
+   * Return a representation of the n-ary tree as [value, parentIndex].
    * The inverse of fromArray()
    * Example: [[{a: 0}, null], [{a: 1}, 0], [{a: 2}, 1], [{a: 3}, 2], [{a: 4}, 1]];
    *